Zora Arkus-Duntov: Ardun

-Settling in Manhattan, in 1942 the two brothers established the Ardun Mechanical Corporation, the name a portmanteau of Arkus and Duntov.
+Settling in Manhattan, in 1942, the two brothers established the Ardun Mechanical Corporation, the name a portmanteau of Arkus and Duntov.
 Ardun initially produced dies and punches for ammunition and later produced parts for aircraft.
 In 1947 the company introduced their own aluminum, overhead valve, hemispherical combustion chamber cylinder heads for the flathead Ford V8 engine.
 Conceived by Duntov, the heads were designed by George Kudasch.
 The purpose of the overhead valve design was to cure the persistent overheating of the valve-in-block flathead V8.
 The flathead 'siamesed' the two center exhaust ports into a single tube, creating a large heat transfer from the hot gases to the coolant that was eliminated in the overhead valve design.
 The Ardun heads allowed significant increases in power output from the Ford V8.
 Ardun grew into a 300 employee engineering company with a name as revered as Offenhauser, but the company later went out of business after some questionable financial decisions by a partner the Arkus-Duntov brothers had taken on.
 Arkus-Duntov attempted to qualify a Talbot-Lago for the Indianapolis 500 in 1946 and 1947, but failed to make the race both years.
 At this time Zora Arkus-Duntov got an invitation from a British company, while his brother decided to go into finances.

 Allard

-Soon he left the United States for England to do development work on the Allard sports car, co-driving it at the 24 Hours of Le Mans in 1952 and in 1953.
+Arkus-Duntov soon left the United States for England to do development work on the Allard sports car, co-driving it at the 24 Hours of Le Mans in 1952 and in 1953.
 His goal was to improve and prepare the company's cars for the race "24 hours of Le Mans."
-It is noteworthy that some of them were Ford V8, on which Duntov applied, among other things, his old achievements.
+It is noteworthy that some of them were Ford V8, on which Arkus-Duntov applied, among other things, his old achievements.
 The owners and at the same time Allard racers Sydney Allard and his wife Eleanor noticed the achievements of the engineer.
 In 1952–53, Duntov acted as a Le Mans racer on the Allard J2X Le Mans and Allard JR models.
 In the same years, Carroll Shelby raced in Allard machines.
-Soon, Duntov was invited to join the Porsche team.
+Soon, Arkus-Duntov was invited to join the Porsche team.
 He drove an 1100 cc Porsche 550 RS Spyder at Le Mans in 1954 and 1955, taking class wins both years.